<< Click to Display Table of Contents >> Navigation: Analysis Modeling > Tolerances > Bonus Tolerance |

 For information about Bonus tolerance and Composite Position GD&T, see Composite Position GD&T at MMC or LMC.

 The truncation values are adjusted on a per build basis to take the allowable bonus tolerance into account.
 This concept is best explained with an example.
-For the following combination of DVTI_sizegdt Size and DVTI_postion Position the truncation values are shown for a few different possible builds.
+For the following combination of Size and Position the truncation values are shown for a few different possible builds.
 For this example, the feature is a hole and the truncation in the 3DCS dialog will be set at +0.5 and -0.5.

 Example of a callout on a hole with Size and Position with MMC.